ybhatnagar/kube-huddle/README.md

 # Kube Huddle

 **Apps that talk should live close.
-Kube Huddle finds the low-latency huddles in your cluster from real traffic — then tells you where to replicate or migrate services to keep the huddle tight.**
+Huddle finds the low-latency huddles in your cluster from real traffic — then tells you where to replicate or migrate services to keep the huddle tight.**

-Networks inside a Kubernetes cluster aren't flat.
-A pod on `node-a` and a pod on `node-b` in the same zone might see 1 ms between them; the same pod pair across zones might see 25 ms. Most of the time you don't notice, because you don't measure it — until a hot pair straddles a network barrier and every request pays the tax.
+Networks inside a Kubernetes cluster aren't necessarily flat.
+A pod on `node-a` and a pod on `node-b` in the same zone might see 1 ms between them; the same pod pair across zones might see 25 ms. Zones are an exaggerated example, but there are several other sources as well - such as across data centers, network NICs, hardware QoS, etc Most of the time you don't notice, because you don't measure it — until a hot pair straddles a network barrier and every request pays the tax.
 Kube Huddle *looks* at the calls your apps already make, groups your nodes by the latency between them, and tells you where each service belongs.

 Kube Huddle reads your existing telemetry (Cilium/Hubble, Istio, OTel, or mesh-style Prometheus histograms) and gives you two kinds of output: